The Saviour's Smile: RISU in Eclogue 4 and the Names MARIA IESUS

 The NS

 connection with the numbered tetraktys and the specific grouping of 4+6 numbers.
-The sum 54 as 2*27 relate to the tetraktys star with
+The sum 54 as 2*27 relates to the tetraktys star

-its two concentric circles.
-On the assumption of each circle having its own
+with its two concentric circles.
+On the assumption of each circle having its

 circle